robinvangestel21/basvangestel/README.md

 This is the portfolio website for Bas van Gestel (videographer)

-The website is built with HTML, SCSS and Javascript.
+The website is built with HTML, CSS and Javascript.
 It makes use of the Vimeo player API.
 It showcases Bas's videos and lists his story and contact details.

 The website is desktop and mobile friendly.